tm-3/rnutils/README.md

         ```

-***NOTE*** I am only testing on linux.
+***NOTE*** I am only testing on linux/ubuntu.
 Most of these options should work on windows as I'm using shelljs and fs for any file access.
 I'm happy to accept a PR (when I publish) to fix any windows bugs you may have found.

 ## Known Issues ##

 * The inquirer UI does not provide feedback when something goes wrong.
+* I did not do any validation on user input.